 This peach crisp recipe can easily be doubled or quadrupled.
-Use ramekins if you don’t just happen to have mini-skillets in your house.
-You can also make it in a regular sized pan but where’s the fun in that?!
+Use ramekins if you don’t just happen to have these mini-skillets in your house.
+You can also make it in a regular-sized pan but where’s the fun in that?!

 - 2 medium ripe peaches, pitted and cut into chunks (reserve a couple slices for top)